cheng-zhao/powspec/README.md

 Configuration files and command line options for this program are parsed using the [libcfg](https://github.com/cheng-zhao/libcfg) library.
 The default name of the configuration file is [`powspec.conf`](powspec.conf), which is customisable in [`define.h`](define.h#L49).
 Custom configuration files can also be passed to the program using the `-c` or `--conf` command line options.

 A list of the supported command line options can be displaced using the `-h` or `--help` flags, and a template configuration file is printed with the `-t` or `--template` flags.
-And please consult [libcfg](https://github.com/cheng-zhao/libcfg) for the formats of the configuration files and command line options.
+Please consult [libcfg](https://github.com/cheng-zhao/libcfg) for the formats of the configuration files and command line options.

 ### Specifications of the input catalogues